aoberoi/buddytok/README.md

 ### Concepts

 Each user needs to be aware of the state of each of the other users -- this is known as _presence_.
-This application approach this from a distributed point of view, which means there is no central authority required so there's less overhead in storing each user's state.
-The implementation requires a basic messaging channel where each user or the whole group can be addressed.
+This application approaches this from a distributed point of view, which means there is no central authority required and there's less overhead in storing each user's state.
+The implementation requires a basic messaging channel where each user and the whole group can be addressed.
 OpenTok includes that exact functionality for clients via the signaling API.
 This application uses a **presence session**, a global session which every client connects to in order to communicate presence information.
 No video streaming is done in this session.